VerdommeMan/Spcall/README.md

 For one of my other modules people write benchmarks -> one errors with the timeout error -> it cascades through out my whole module -> whole module unresponsive -> not debuggable in the slighest, because you get 2k errors (see gif above) -> module completely unreponsive -> unable to do the other benchmarks/profiling -> can't even close/mimize the gui.

 #### Now with it:
-People write benchmarks -> one errors with the timeout error -> catched -> doesnt propegate -> handle error -> e.g. visual status informing benchmark X, errored, prints the error and the stack trace (1 error not 2k errors) -> other benchmarks/profiling keep running -> add hints how to fix the error -> benchmarker keeps being completely useable -> also doesn't take 10 minutes for studio to become responsive again
+People write benchmarks -> one errors with the timeout error -> catched -> doesnt propagate -> handle error -> e.g. visual status informing benchmark X, errored, prints the error and the stack trace (1 error not 2k errors) -> other benchmarks/profiling keep running -> add hints how to fix the error -> benchmarker keeps being completely useable -> also doesn't take 10 minutes for studio to become responsive again

 ## Disclaimer